NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/01-training-guidelines.md

 ## During the Training

 ### Arrival
-Before the first session of your training event you should aim to **be 10-15 min early** at the facilities (on-site) or online.
+Before the first session of your training event, you should aim to **be 10-15 min early** at the facilities (on-site) or online.
 This will give you time to finish your setup (e.g. connecting to the beamer on-site) or to recognize, and hopefully fix, technical issues